-TSAG has conducted an identification of hot topics coming from various sources (CTO and CxO meetings, Focus Groups, Study Groups) to support the Study Groups in the development of their recommendations.
-TSAG thanks all the Study Groups for their answers to the 2 previous LS/o (LS10 and LS16).
+TSAG has identified a number of hot topics from various sources (CTO and CxO meetings, Focus Groups, Study Groups) to support ITU-T Study Group activities.
+TSAG thanks all the Study Groups for their responses to the two previous LS/o (LS10 and LS16) and respectfully invites review and revision, as appropriate, of study group activities related to these topics.

-This list intends to identify possible complements to the current study group work program with hot topics identified by industry either from external or internal sources, some of which span across part or all the ITU-T sector.
+The following pages list several hot topics identified by industry, that may intersect the three ITU sectors and could complement the study group’s work program.

-TSAG received new input from recent CTO and CxO meetings and took the opportunity to restructure the Hot Topic document (as per attached) for a better usage which now consists of:
+TSAG received the latest input from recent CTO and CxO meetings, and restructured the Hot Topic document (as per attached) for improved administration:

-A first table highlighting any change in the current hot topic list from the most recent input
+The first table highlights changes in the current hot topic list from the most recent input

-A second table as the current index of all the hot topics and their associated sub hot topics
+The second table is the current index of all the hot topics and their associated sub hot topics

-A third section containing one table per hot topic detailing their metadata and listing all the current input provided by each study group
+The third section containing one table per hot topic detailing their metadata and listing all the current input provided by each study group

-Through this LS, TSAG is kindly asking Study Groups for their last feedback on this hot topic list (as per attached) in this study period.
+TSAG is requesting study groups to assess this list by reviewing the hot topics names, their relevance and potentially give a priority “temperature” level by qualifying hot and sub hot topics with either Hot, Medium, Cold or Dormant tags.

-The new format was created to foster an improved mutual cross study group understanding of the hot topics.
-TSAG is asking study groups to assess this list by reviewing the hot topics names, their relevance and potentially give a priority “temperature” level by qualifying hot and sub hot topics with either Hot, Medium, Cold or Dormant tags.
+For questions please contact Mr. Arnaud Taddei at Arnaud.Taddei@broadcom.com__________

-Attachment Dxxxx
+Attachment TD764